MatterHackers/MatterControl-Help/docs/designing/creating-new-objects.md

 ## Grouping and Upgrouping
 ![](https://www.matterhackers.com/r/8Fq5aa)
   - Grouping: If you select multiple objects you can group the together.
-This will allow them to be move an opperated on as if they were a single object
+This will allow them to be move an operated on as if they were a single object
   - Ungrouping: Once objects have been grouped you can upgroup them at any time.
 This will also attempt to find multiple bodies in a single STL if they are present and separate them into multiple objects.

 ## Copying and Deleting